Michael Asher (explorer): Published works

-Asher's most recent book, The Oasis of the Last Story - Tales from the Desert, is a major break from his previous work.
+Asher's 2022 book, The Oasis of the Last Story - Tales from the Desert, is a major break from his previous work.
 He began writing it after what he described as a 'near death experience' in 2020.
 The book is a web of tales within tales set in the desert, connected by a narrative of adventure and unexpected encounters.
 A 'fictionalized autobiography', based on Asher's actual experiences but condensed into a single journey, the book tells the story of a former SAS soldier, who goes in search of a legendary lost oasis, and, after a series of rites of passage, undergoes a spiritual rebirth.